DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 - one participant assumed that DfE would use data from other services to create the partnerships
 - participants from larger ITT providers were concerned about the need to add these relationships into the service one at a time as they have hundreds of partner schools

 > “I would understand [partner schools] as schools that we have worked with for placements in previous years or the current year.
 Rather than specifically ones that are part of our trust, which is a much smaller number...
-And how much history would you be able to pull back on that because it was only since 22-23 that we've given placement information on the DfE [service]?”
+And how much history would you be able to pull back on that because it was only since 22-23 that we’ve given placement information on the DfE [service]?”

-> “Within our system [Abyasa], we add schools from the UK list and we've got over 1,000 and they're all in there as a 'partner school'.
+> “Within our system [Abyasa], we add schools from the UK list and we’ve got over 1,000 and they’re all in there as a 'partner school'.
 It doesn’t mean we work with them.
-It means we have contacted them and we've got their details.
+It means we have contacted them and we’ve got their details.
 We do not award any schools partnership or partner status really… If they do offer that year then we’re partners with them for that year and we do sign a partnership agreement.
 But in the practicalities of sorting placements we do not really consider that.”

 > “Is [adding partner schools] something you have to do on an individual school by school basis or is there a way of doing it in bulk?
 Because obviously we'd be adding hundreds of schools if we were to do it that way.
-It would be quite a big job for us... and I'm not sure what added benefit we're getting because we know who our schools are and we know who's signed what they've signed and how they've signed it.”
+It would be quite a big job for us... and I'm not sure what added benefit we’re getting because we know who our schools are and we know who’s signed what they’ve signed and how they’ve signed it.”

 ### Insight 5